What We Do

 - Support completion of JDA West’s Haven/Coastline apartment community and champion improvements and connection to the Pier/beach at South Ash Street.

-- Partner with Code Enforcement to remove news racks and clean up derelict or abandoned properties.
+- Partner with Code Enforcement to educate and ensure Covid compliance and clean up derelict or abandoned properties.